| | |

 as in the days of William the Conqueror, the ancient Gaelic and all the formidable rulers of the Middle Ages, we find the

 armorial bearing offering a unique service in identifying, and binding together, individuals into groups or families.
+However, only in Great Britain were the rules and recording of heraldic symbols formalised

 into a rigid system, and the care and recording of these Coats of Arms, authorised by act of Parliament.
 This